AWS What Is It? Business Guide to Its Services, Costs and Benefits

 • Amazon Simple Storage Service (Amazon S3): Provides scalable and persistent cloud storage for files and data.

-• Amazon Relational Database Service (Amazon RDS): Offers managed relational databases, such as MySQL, PostgreSQL, Oracle, and SQL Server, for applications and workloads.
+• Amazon Relational Database Service (Amazon RDS): Offers managed relational databases, such as MySQL, PostgreSQL, Oracle, and SQL Server.

 • AWS Lambda: This serverless computing service allows running code without provisioning or managing servers.